Helios-One-HAM/The-HeliosOne-Game/README.md

 How To Play the Helios 0ne game:
 - To those who would answer "Yes!!!!!!!
 For the love of god, PLEASE YES!" to the "Helios One" Thought experiment.
 This game is for you.
 - Its played by word of mouth only.
+If they answer Yes they are "Milly" and if they are a resounding No then they are a "Morganer".
 - If you think the other person you're talking to would say yes to the thought experiment then you add 1 point to your global tracker.
 - You should keep a mental tab of the total number of active people in your life that satisfy the Helios One criteria. whenever it goes up or down update it for yourself.
 - a way to keep tally marks easily are all thats needed to keep score.